-How I came to take on my official middle name Goanna in place of the middle name John on my Birth Certificate is a long story and one I have not previously told in full.
-Half of the story is about Bill Jones, a mine caretaker and a play on the surname of William Baragwanath, a famous Victorian geologist.
+How and why I came to take on my official middle name Goanna in place of the middle name John on my Birth Certificate is a long story and one I have not previously told in full.
+Half of the story is about Bill Jones, a mine caretaker at Coopers Creek , and a play on the surname of William Baragwanath, a famous Victorian geologist.
 The other half of the story is about me taking a ‘stage name’ in Mulga Bill’s Bicycle Band.
 The whole story helps explain why barrygoanna is deliberately embedded in the name of my website.

 The ‘geology’ part of the story